-Hurricane Dorian swipes North Carolina, Outer Banks island floods
+Hurricane Dorian floods island as it swipes North Carolina then heads north

 The storm made landfall at Cape Hatteras at about 9 a.m.
 (1300 GMT) with maximum sustained winds of 90 miles per hour (150 km per hour), according to the National Hurricane Center.
 That was far weaker than its slow, deadly tour through the Bahamas earlier in the week that caused at least 30 deaths and likely many more.

-The winds swept floodwaters into coastal areas, hitting the Outer Banks’ Ocracoke Island particularly hard with a 7-foot (2-meter) storm surge, though there were no serious injuries reported, said Donnie Shumate, a spokesman for Hyde County.

-County officials were offering to fly residents by helicopter to a shelter on the mainland, but only one resident had expressed interest so far, Shumate said.
-“Not everyone’s as panicked as they were,” he said.
+By late afternoon, Dorian was moving away from the mid-Atlantic states and headed toward Canada where it was expected to bring hurricane-force winds to parts of Nova Scotia by Saturday evening, the National Hurricane Center said.

+The storm surge inundated the Outer Banks’ Ocracoke Island, cutting off power and submerging many homes and buildings, North Carolina Governor Ray Cooper told reporters.

 Floodwaters came halfway up to kitchen countertops and battered fences and boardwalks, according to images on social media.
 One island resident uploaded a video on social media showing people driving a speedboat down a flooded street.

-The Outer Banks are a picturesque series of narrow islands known for their beaches, lighthouses and natural beauty.
+“We estimate about 800 people remained on the island during the storm and have heard reports from residents who say the flooding there was catastrophic,” Cooper said.
+“We’re thankful not to have reports of serious injury or death since the storm arrived.”

+One resident in need of immediate medical attention was airlifted off Ocracoke, and helicopters will fly in food and water, the governor added.

 The Kitty Hawk area, on the northern end of the Outer Banks, emerged from the storm with little damage.
 Many houses near the ocean lost power on Friday, but houses on higher ground continued to have power and cable television.